MattMattL/Quantum-Computer-Simulator-2/README.md

 # Qumulator V2

+## About This Repository
 This is the second version of my original quantum computer simulator, Qumulator (2019).

-### Current Plan
-I'm currently making various libraries to implement a working quantum computer simulator:
+I'm currently adding more libraries to implement a working quantum computer simulator:

 _Complex numbers -> Matrices -> Qubit -> Set of Qubits -> Quantum Logic Gates -> Quantum Algorithm_

-### Progress
-* Necessary single and multi-qubit gates implemented
-* Able to measure individual qubits
-* Graphics library automatically generates circuit diagrams

 ## Code